 - Metabolic response alteration in blood flow secondary to blood pressure changes

 - Changes in diameter of cerebral vasculature in response to alterations in the concentration of vasodilator metabolites like adenosine

-- Neurogenic response consists of perivascular neurons that autoregulate the cerebral blood flow by gliovascular interactions and intramural vascular signaling.
+- The neurogenic response consists of perivascular neurons that autoregulate the cerebral blood flow by gliovascular interactions and intramural vascular signaling.

-- Astrocytes act as mediators for signaling from neurons to cerebral vasculature.
+- Astrocytes act as mediators for signaling from neurons to the cerebral vasculature.

 - Extrinsic nerves from peripheral nerve ganglia control surface vessels (Pial arteries) and large arteries (ICA, VA, MCA) whereas intrinsic nerves from intrinsic brain neurons control vessels within the brain parenchyma which has high basal tone and respond less to neurotransmitters.